Vorticode/refract/readme.md

 document.body.append(car);
 ```

-In the example above, clicking the button will print `click happened on BUTTON.`
+In the example above, clicking the button will print `A loud click happened on <button>.`

 ### Constructors and Nesting

+Refract classes should have an optional `init()` function instead of a constructor.
+Internally, `init()` is called after the super constructor and after all class properties have been evaluated.

-The classes that define Refract Elements have constructors, and values can be passed to those constructors when they're invoked via `new`, just as with any other JavaScript class.
-However, constructors values can also be passed when creating a Refract element from HTML:
+Values can be passed to those constructors when they're invoked via `new`, just as with any other JavaScript class.
+However, constructors values can also be passed via attributes when creating a Refract element from HTML:

 ```html
 <script>